 The general Graduate Record Examination (GRE) is required.
+Due to the ongoing impact of the COVID-19 pandemic, GRE scores are NOT required for Spring or Fall 2021 admission.
+We strongly recommend you submit score reports if you have taken the GRE and admissions committees may request additional information or interviews as an alternative means of evaluating applicants’ qualifications.
 Applicants from countries where English is not the primary language must also take the Test of English as a Foreign Language (TOEFL).
 While there are no minimum scores for the GRE or TOEFL, it is expected that the scores demonstrate aptitude for graduate research.

 For entry into the Ph.D. program, courses normally taken as an undergraduate in biomedical engineering should have been completed (see the list of courses below).